A RAISIN IN THE SUN

 Intended for mature audiences.
 Contains strong language, explores mature themes, and references adult situations.
 For a preview of what to expect from the show, please visit our What Audiences Should Know guide.
 Note: As a courtesy to our patrons, children under the age of 5 will not be admitted.

-To ensure a Sign Language-interpreted performance on Jun 2, seats need to be reserved by May 12.
+To ensure a Sign Language-interpreted performance on Jun 2, please request accommodations by May 10.
 For more information on our ASL seating policies and other accessibility services, please visit our Accessibility page.

 Director: Austene Van

 Scenic Designer: Peter Lerohl